-The 1910 Washington State census noted Nancy (age 54) had four children with four living.
-The names of two were listed in conjunction with the Pease family: Mable L. age 30 (b.
-2/29/80), and Charles D. age 18 (b. circa 1892).
-In terms of William’s post war occupation, it appears that being a “man of the cloth” ran in the Pease family.
+In terms of William’s post war occupations, it appears that being a “man of the cloth” ran in the Pease family.
 An interesting side note of William’s second marriage is that the service was performed by Frederick P. Pease, a “minister of the gospel.”
-It is not known if this was William’s brother or, perhaps, a cousin.
+Frederick was William’s younger brother.
+As for William, himself, by 1880, residing in New Salem Pike Co., IL he was noting his occupation as “minister of the gospel.”

-As for William, a Congregational minister, he reportedly served in “Successful pastorates in the Middle West” before moving to Washington (most likely in the early 1900s.)
-His obituary read, in part, “he came to Granite Falls, where he served…. for one year.
-He was then pastor of the Leavenworth church for four years; then at Maltby and several other churches, after which he retired to a small ranch near Snohomish where he spent the last two years.”
-It is highly likely the great number of post war moves the Pease family made within Illinois followed by NB, NV, and, finally Washington, were prompted by his changing pastorates and, ultimately, to be near adult children and their families.
+William’s 1912 obituary read, in part, “he came to Granite Falls (Snohomish Co.
+WA), where he served…. for one year.
+He was then pastor of the Leavenworth (Chelan Co.) church for four years; then at Maltby (Snohomish Co.) and several other churches, after which he retired to a small ranch near Snohomish where he spent the last two years.”
+It is highly likely the great number of post- war moves the Pease family made within Illinois followed by Nebraska, Kansas , Nevada, and, finally, Washington, were prompted by his changing pastorates and, ultimately, to be near adult children and their families.

-William P. Pease died in Seattle’s Pacific Hospital 12/15/12.
-Cause of death as listed: “cancer of the stomach and prostate (carcinoma).
+William P. Pease died on 12/15/12 in the Pacific Hospital located in Seattle King Co., WA.
+Cause of death was listed as “cancer of the stomach and prostate (carcinoma).
 Contributory: (Operation) on prostate to relieve retention.”
-The Union vet was aged 68 yrs., 10 mos., and 9 dys.
-At the time of his death William was receiving a government disability pension of $24 per month.
-Nancy Pease petitioned to keep receiving the pension, but it appears her request was denied.
-She died 8/25/34 at age 78.
+The Union vet was aged 68 yrs., 10 mos., and 9 days.
+Burial was/is in the Grand Army Of The Republic (G.A.R.)
+Cemetery in Snohomish, Snohomish Co., WA.

 Buried at Grand Army of the Republic Cemetery Snohomish